 Gene editing therapy for Fabry disease

-A separate research group has used the CRISPR/Cas9 gene-editing technology to create a human cell model for Fabry disease that can be used to test and improve the effectiveness of medications for the condition.
+A research group in Taiwan has used the CRISPR/Cas9 gene-editing technology to create a human cell model for Fabry disease that can be used to test and improve the effectiveness of medications for the condition.